-But only those who walk in harmony with God gain access to the full array of his aid.
+God provides a common good for everyone.
+But only those who walk in harmony with him can access the full array of his aid.

 Only those who trust Jesus to be their personal Savior are reborn spiritually.

 Jesus, I want to have a personal relationship with you.
-I am a sinner and you are God.
-I accept that your death on the cross paid the penalty for my sinfulness, so I could walk in harmony with you.
-Come into my heart and be my Savior.
-I trust you to forgive all my sins—past, present and future—and to give me eternal life in heaven.
+I am a sinner, and you are God.
+I accept your death on the cross as the payment for all my sins—past, present, and future.
+Please come into my heart, grant me eternal life, and help me walk in harmony with you.
 Thank you for loving me all this time.
-In your name I pray, Amen.
+I look forward to meeting you in heaven.
+In your name, I pray, Amen.

 Communion With God

 Spend time alone with God each day in prayer and Bible study.
 Memorize the verses you find meaningful.

 Exercise self-control.
 Do things that please God.
 Stop doing things that displease him.

-Be faithful to your spouse if you have one.
+If you have a spouse, be faithful to them.
 Uplift them with your praise.
 Spoil them with your attention.
 Make allowances for their weaknesses.

-Share your wisdom without criticism.
+Share your wisdom with them without criticism.
 Let God deal with their shortcomings.

 If you are older, forgive their parenting mistakes, accept their eccentricities, accommodate their frailties, and thank them for the good things they did.